 3.2.1 Critique of the cost-effectiveness evidence and interpretation

-The manufacturer applied an ‘exacerbation multiplier’ which inflated the rate of exacerbations.
+The manufacturer applied an ‘exacerbation multiplier’, which inflated the rate of exacerbations.
 The reason that the manufacturer provided for the use of the multiplier was to correct for a potential placebo effect by calibrating the model to produce the observed rate of exacerbations with BSC in the year before randomisation.

 The ERG questioned the use of a multiplier to adjust the exacerbation probabilities in the BSC and reslizumab arms, as the base case analysis should have reflected the observed levels of risk in the clinical trials.
 It was not clear why there was a large change in the exacerbation rate in the BSC arm.
 It may have resulted (at least partly) from a ‘regression to the mean’ effect.
-This would occur if patients were more likely to be recruited into the trials at times when they were experiencing higher rates of exacerbations than they would usuallyIn addition, expert clinicians at the appraisal committee meeting suggested that patients in both arms of the trials would be carefully followed and monitored during the trial, which may lead to some improvement in outcomes.
+This would occur if patients were more likely to be recruited into the trials at times when they were experiencing higher rates of exacerbations than they would usually.
+In addition, expert clinicians at the appraisal committee meeting suggested that patients in both arms of the trials would be carefully followed and monitored during the trial, which may lead to some improvement in outcomes.

 The ERG also had concerns over the lack of clarity over the calculations used to estimate the transition probabilities.
 The manufacturer’s estimates of transition probabilities for the BSC arm were based on the subgroup of patients experiencing 2 exacerbations instead of their target population for the base case model of 3 exacerbations.
 The manufacturer suggested that this was justified on the basis of a small sample size (n=91) in the latter group.
 However, the ERG noted that the manufacturer based their estimates of transition probabilities for the reslizumab arm on similar samples of just over 100 patients.
 Direct estimation of transitions for the populations of interest, with uncertainty reflected in the PSA, would have been more appropriate.